ylu4/ATMS-597-Project-4-Wx-Prediction/README.md

 2. Puja Roy
 3. Yang Lu

+# Notebooks:
+Linear regression:
+Random forest:
+Data processing:

-# Methodology
+# Methodology:

-Linear regression (LR) and random forest (RF) models were developed to complete this assignment.
-"Simple" versions of each model were tested first, followed by a version with greater complexity.
+These notebooks include creation and evaluation of linear regression (LR) and random forest (RF) models.
+Simple versions of each model are created and tested followed by a version with greater complexity.
+The simple version of each model includes only one predictor: daily GFS maximum/minimum values.
+The simple models exhibit satisfactory performance which is improved once more predictors are added.
+The more complex version of each model includes all available predictors except for DWPC100 (which turned out to contain bad data).
+In some cases, the observed rainfall variable is not used as a predictor in order to increase the amount of data available for training (rainfall observations were missing on many days, resulting in lost information for other variables).

+## Predictors:

+## Final RMSE values: